Book Review of “Beartown: A Novel” by Fredrik Backman

 As you can tell, I absolutely adored this book.
 However, some readers might be less than thrilled with the detailed descriptions of the hockey games in the first part of this book.
 I would understand if they felt this slows down the story, and I have to admit that I too rushed through some of those parts.
 Despite that, once I got to the climax and the rest of the story fanned out in front of me, I understood the importance of those parts of the story to the overall novel.
 In other words, Backman proved to me yet again, what an astonishingly wonderful master storyteller he is (as if I didn’t know that already)!
 Obviously, I can’t give it less than a full five stars.

-“Beartown” by Fredrik Backman published by Atria Books, is available from Amazon US, Amazon UK, Barnes & Noble, Kobo Books* (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
+“Beartown” by Fredrik Backman published by Atria Books, is available (via these affiliate links) from Amazon US, Amazon UK, Barnes & Noble, Kobo Books* (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
 I would like to thank the publishers for inviting me to read an ARC of this novel via NetGalley in exchange for a fair review.

 You can find my reviews of Fredrik Backman’s other works here: